 Spider leg supports.
 Support beams, often metal, that project from the inside of a building to the outside and make a right angle to form a support leg.
 Their narrow, often unclad, nature makes them look spindly, like spider legs.

-Looking to dive deeper on some of these architecture terms?
+Looking to dive deeper on some of these Palm Springs architecture terms and beyond?
 Check out our articles on cantilevers and clerestory windows.